 Dr Rebecca Reich

-Rebecca Reich is a University Lecturer in Russian literature and culture.
+Rebecca Reich is a University Associate Professor of Russian literature and culture.

 Rebecca Reich's academic interests include: